-Historically, law enforcement personnel has relied on a combination of phones, radios and in-car laptops to access real-time information while out in the field.
+Historically, law enforcement personnel have relied on a combination of phones, radios and in-vehicle laptops to access real-time information while out in the field.
 Yet even with technological advancements, these solutions were siloed and created a disconnected, easily interrupted workflow for users.
 Now, technology like Samsung DeX is making it easier than ever to connect phones to the desktop and centralize all necessary data.

-Samsung introduced the concept of DeX at law enforcement tradeshows last year and forward-thinking police leaders quickly saw the potential for their patrol cars.
-While the current usage of smartphones essentially provides full information access while outside the car, DeX opens the possibility of delivering an in-car computing capability by pairing the latest Galaxy smartphones with a mounted display and dedicated keyboard.
+Samsung introduced the concept of DeX at law enforcement tradeshows last year, and forward-thinking police leaders quickly saw the potential for their patrol vehicles.
+While the current usage of smartphones essentially provides full information access while outside the vehicle, DeX opens the possibility of delivering an in-vehicle computing capability by pairing the latest Galaxy smartphones with a mounted display and dedicated keyboard.

 Streamlining Officer Workload

-After a Galaxy smartphone is placed in the DeX docking station, the smartphone functions as the car’s computer and allows officers to work with a larger screen and access their phone data in a more comfortable viewing format.
+After a Galaxy smartphone is placed in the DeX docking station, the smartphone functions as the vehicle’s computer and allows officers to work with a larger screen and access their phone data with a true desktop experience.
 DeX optimizes applications and information to make full use of a horizontal display, rather than simply stretching the smartphone interface.
 This makes it easier for officers to work on larger projects, such as incident reports, suspect identification or crime scene review, as there is no longer a need to try and view everything in a mobile format.

 Overall, having a smartphone at the center of a workflow increases the amount of information officers can receive.
 Instead of relying on radio transmissions and vague descriptions, officers can obtain high-quality images, videos, detailed reports and other data mediums.
 This helps them accurately respond to incidents and events since some of the guesswork has been removed prior to responding.

 When it comes to real-time communication, the Galaxy still functions as a phone even when it’s docked.
-This means that officers can easily keep up with relevant messages and emails while they’re away from headquarters, and be informed of essential information.
+This means that officers can easily keep up with relevant messages and emails while they’re away from headquarters and receive essential information.
 There is also an opportunity to increase safety by cutting down on the amount of equipment intrusion, an important consideration in a violent crash.

 Keeping Department Information Safe

-DeX’s benefits don’t simply end in the field.
-Potential organizational cost savings are significant because traditional in-car computers are expensive, and can require a lot of long-term maintenance.
+DeX’s benefits continue at the station.
+Potential organizational cost savings are significant because departments can replace traditional in-vehicle computers, which are expensive and can lots of maintenance.
 With the combination of smartphones and the DeX docking station, agencies can lower their upfront hardware costs and cut down on device management tools.
 By being able to more efficiently manage the latest devices, IT departments can minimize security vulnerabilities.

 See what ways smartphones can help improve officer safety and information access.